Chapter 21

 Then indeed I am thus disturbed that I would fear everything.

-At last I have collected me thus and thus fought, thus struggled with every reason
+At last I have collected me thus and thus fought, thus struggled with

 that nobody thought that I have neglected that case.